 Staggered, six-year terms, ending March 31.

-The Commission shall be composed of seven members from the public at-large who must be citizens and residents of Fayetteville for at least three years immediately preceding their appointment.
-The Board of Civil Service Commissioners will, annually, on the first Monday of May select one of the commissioners to serve as chairman of the commission.
+The Commission shall be composed of seven members who must be citizens and residents of Fayetteville for at least three years immediately preceding their appointment.
+The Board of Civil Service Commissioners shall, annually, on the first Monday of May select one of the commissioners to serve as chairman of the commission.

 A weekly meetings list is prepared by the Office of the City Clerk Treasurer which is distributed to the press and posted on the home page.